CADBIMDeveloper/LMV-QL/README.md

 # LMV-QL
-A query language for filtering model elements in [Autodesk Platform Services (formerly Forge) viewer](https://aps.autodesk.com/en/docs/viewer/v7/developers_guide/overview/)
+LMV-QL is a query language for filtering model elements in [Autodesk Platform Services (formerly Forge) viewer](https://aps.autodesk.com/en/docs/viewer/v7/developers_guide/overview/)

 > Check out our [demo application](https://lmv-ql.cadbim.dev) with a sample viewer extension
 > which allows to run several predefined LMV-QL filters and also allows you